CatChenal/Microstate-Code/README.md

 ### New Notebook:
- * `charg_ms.py`: Provides a start for getting to know MCCE structures; 'MCCE to MD' project.
+ * `charg_ms.ipynb`: Provides a start for getting to know MCCE structures; 'MCCE to MD' project.

 ### New modules: